AleBros/xamarin-docs.it-it/docs/ios/watchos/platform/apple-pay.md

 ## <a name="summary"></a>Riepilogo

-Questo articolo ha illustrato i miglioramenti apportati da Apple a Apple Pay in watchos 3 e come implementarli in Novell. iOS.
+Questo articolo ha illustrato i miglioramenti apportati da Apple a Apple Pay in watchos 3 e come implementarli in Xamarin.iOS.